Preparing for your Arrival in Cambridge

 Remember to bring with you your National Health card (or number – note that this is not your National Insurance number), as this helps with the process of registration with a Cambridge doctor.
 If you do not have a medical card and do not know your NHS number, please contact your current doctor or local Health Authority before you arrive.

-Tier 4 visa holders will need to pay an NHS surcharge of £150 per year as part of your visa application in order to access NHS medical services.
+Tier 4 visa holders will need to pay an NHS surcharge each year as part of your visa application in order to access NHS medical services.